marienahapetian/portfolio-gallery/readme.txt

 = Is it possible to utilize HTML in Portfolio Gallery plugin? =

-*  Yes, you can add HTML in your Portfolio Gallery plugin in description field
+*  Yes, you can add HTML in your Portfolio Gallery plugin in description field.

 = How to add Portfolio plugin into WordPress page or post? =

 *  After creating your portfolio gallery copy the shortcode and paste it into your post/page.
 You can demonstrate your portfolio in widget section as well, open your Widgets, then among existing plugins click on Huge IT Portfolio, select the place where you need to show portfolio, write a title, select your desired portfolio and press save button.
 See the result of your beautiful portfolio on your frontend.

 = Is there any slideshow in Portfolio Gallery plugin? =

 *  Yes, portfolio plugin allows users to turn on slideshow from Lightbox Options.
 Users can even tick Slideshow auto start section and set the interval between images.

 = Does your portfolio plugin support keyboard navigation? =

 *  You need to go to Lightbox Options and tick on keyboard navigation area.

 = Can I change the lightbox styles for my portfolio plugin images? =

 *  Those images which are opening with lightbox can have 5 various lightbox styles to open your portfolio images.
 You need to go Lightbox Options and select one of 5 styles next to “Lightbox style”.

 = What is the main function of General Options? =

 *  General Options are available in pro version, which allows uses to do changes for each view.
 You can have control on many features of portfolio gallery such as Element Styles, Thumbnails, Sorting styles, Description, Category styles, Link Button and many other features.

 = Are Sorting Button and Category Button of Portfolio Gallery plugin available in free version? =